 App and ePub font licenses

-If your client has briefed you to create their new website and the accompanying app, the app won’t be covered by a web font license.
+If your client has briefed you to create their new website and the accompanying app, be aware that the app won’t be covered by a web font license.
 If the font needs to be embedded in an app, you’ll need an app font license to do so.
 Usually, these are on a per-app basis and costs may ramp up with the user base.

 The same is true for ePub formats such as digital books and magazines.
 One thing to look out for here is new editions.
 You may need to re-license a font if you update and release a new version of an ebook, and you may need a fresh license for each issue of a digital magazine you put out.
 There may be stipulations on readership numbers and timescale, so check the license carefully when buying.